StarWhiz/Asus-RT-AC1200-Padavan/README.md

 ## Enabling fq_codel on startup ##

-* Navigate to Advanced Settings > Administration > Settings
-* Then under NVRAM to Flash Meory Committing Mode: Choose "Manual Only"
 * Navigate to Advanced Settings > Customization > Scripts > Run After Router Started:
-* Then add the following line to the bottom of the script
+* Then add the following lines to the bottom of the script

 > IF=eth2